10 Christmas Sermons to Make Pastors Merry and Bright

 “What would Marie Kondo throw away in our church?”

-Once you have your goals, it’s easy to cut your budget.
+Once you have your goals, it’s easy to cut your church budget.
 Simply see what costs are detracting from your ability to hit your goal and cut those costs.
 Don’t apologize for having a purpose.
 Don’t apologize for being called by God to be the church.

 If you have a calling, you have goals.
 And if you have goals, you have to cut things.